dcsaorg/DCSA-JIT/doc/Module 9 part 1 - preparing an ETA-Berth.md

  * Be familiar with JSON
  * Understand the "Estimated -> Requested -> Planned" (`E -> R -> P`)
-   negotiation cycle covered in Module 4.
+   negotiation cycle covered in [Module 4].

-It is a bonus if you are also familiar with the Swagger spec of JIT as it has more contextual information about all the fields.
+It is a bonus if you are also familiar with the [Swagger spec of JIT] as it has more contextual information about all the fields.

 ## Context of this document